rdeforest/eforth/rdeforest/susan-miller-2017-12.md

     the wind is changing direction, and for now, there’s no indication of which way things are headed.

+Oh noes!

     There is one exception to the rule not to give a final answer to any new offers while Mercury is retrograde, and that is if you hear from a person or company that you used to work with in the past, who wants to reconnect with you and do something together now.
 If that should happen, you are free to move forward.
 You are not starting a new relationship, but rather continuing one started previously, which apparently was very successful.

+Oh, it's fine then.
+I talked with a previous manager of InfAuto about moving to the team but ended up going to Edge instead.
+Then there's the whole Bruce connection too.

     Or, it may be you impressed a top level person a long time ago but somehow the offer didn’t work out for any number of reasons, but now you may